-4.1.2.1 General
+4.1.3.1 General

-XR Runtime provides a set of functionalities to XR applications including but not limited to peripheral management, runtime functions as tracking, SLAM, composition and warping etc. The functions are accessible to the XR Application via an API exposed by the XR Runtime referred to as the XR Runtime Application Programming Interface (API).
+XR Runtime provides a set of functionalities to XR applications including but not limited to peripheral management, runtime functions as tracking, SLAM, composition and warping etc. The functions are accessible to the XR Application via an API exposed by the XR Runtime referred to as the XR Runtime Application Programming Interface (XR API).
 The XR Runtime typically handles functionalities such as composition, peripheral management, tracking, Spatial Localization and Mapping (SLAM), capturing and audio-related functions.
 Further, it is assumed that the hardware and software capabilities of the XR Device are accessible through well-defined device APIs, and in particular the media capabilities are accessible through media APIs.

-In the remainder of the specification, the XR prefix with Runtime or Application or other defined XR-prefixed terms may be omitted for better readability.

 An overview of an XR Device logical components is shown in Figure 4.1.2-1.

 Figure 4.1.2-1 Logical components of an XR Device

-The primary scope of this specification is the definition of a minimum amount of media capabilities that an XR Application can rely on when deployed targeting a certain category of XR Device.
-Media capabilities include, but are not limited to, media encoders and decoders, parsing and writing of media encapsulation format, security functions, synchronization information, spatial alignment information, metadata formats, graphics capabilities, etc.

-The logic and behaviour of the XR Application is not specified in this specification,.
-The media capabilities may also be referenced as part of a Media Session Enabler as defined in TR 26.857 [4].

 This specification relies on a hypothetical XR Runtime and its API in order to define the media capabilities.
 This way, different implementation of XR runtimes may be compatible with this specification.
 However, for the purpose of developing this specification, the minimal set of expected functionalities of the XR Runtime has been aligned with the core Khronos’ OpenXR specification [5].
 Support for other XR Runtime environments is not precluded by this approach.
 Lastly, a mapping of general functionalities to OpenXR is provided in Annex B.

-4.1.2.2 XR session and rendering loop (informative)
+4.1.3.2 XR session and rendering loop using XR Runtime (informative)

 At startup, the XR Application creates an XR Session via the XR Runtime API and allocates the necessary resources from the available resources on the XR Device.
 Upon success, the XR Runtime begins the life cycle of the XR Session whose cycle is typically made of several states.
 The purpose of those states is to synchronise the rendering operations controlled by the XR Application with the display operations controlled by the XR Runtime.
 The rendering loop is thus a task jointly executed by the XR Runtime and the XR Application and synchronised via the states of the XR Session.